Stochastic Generalized Dynamic Games with Coupled Chance Constraints: Conclusion

 \section{Conclusion}

-In this paper, we analyzed stochastic generalized dynamic games that incorporate coupling chance constraints under uncertainties characterized by the concentration of measure property.
-To address the inherent complexity of coupling chance constraints, we under-approximated them using constraints on expectation.
-We established the existence of stochastic generalized Nash equilibria (SGNE) in the under-approximated game and demonstrated that any variational SGNE of the reformulated game serves as an $\varepsilon-$SGNE of the original game.
+This paper studied stochastic generalized dynamic games (SGDGs) with coupling chance constraints under uncertainties satisfying a concentration of measure property.
+By under-approximating these constraints via expectation constraints, we established the existence of stochastic generalized Nash equilibria (SGNEs) and showed that any variational SGNE of the approximated game is an $\varepsilon$-SGNE of the original game.
+We proposed an SGNE-seeking algorithm for the approximated game under mere monotonicity and Lipschitz continuity of the pseudo-gradient, proving almost-sure convergence. \SYR{The study of stochastic generalized nonconvex nonlinear dynamic games under shared chance constraints (with unknown random variables) is an important direction for future research.}

-Furthermore, we developed an SGNE-seeking algorithm for the under-approximated game, leveraging the mere monotonicity and Lipschitz continuity of the pseudo-gradient operator.
-We provided almost-sure convergence guarantees for the proposed algorithm under these assumptions.
-Finally, through numerical simulations, we validated the applicability and efficacy of our approach in a demand-side management scenario within microgrids, demonstrating its capability to manage shared battery resources effectively under uncertainty.